odan/slim4-skeleton/docs/setup/docker.md

 * Start the Xdebug Listener
 * Set a breakpoint
 * Navigate to `http://localhost:8080`
-* Use the [PhpStorm bookmarklets generator](https://www.jetbrains.com/phpstorm/marklets/) to set Xdebug cookie.
+* Use the [PhpStorm bookmarklets generator](https://www.jetbrains.com/phpstorm/marklets/) to set the Xdebug cookie.
 * Navigate to the url you want to debug